-One night in July 2020 when we were sipping cocktails after dinner, Alex mentioned how much he enjoyed following bartenders on Instagram to Kendall and brought up the idea of us sharing photos of cocktails someday too.
-A few days later, Kendall asked Alex, “So if we started that cocktail Instagram account, what would our name be?”
+One night in July 2020 when we were sipping cocktails after dinner, Alex mentioned how much he enjoyed following bartenders on Instagram to Kendall and wondered aloud if we could share photos of cocktails someday too.
+A few days later, Kendall asked, “So if we started that cocktail Instagram account, what would our name be?”
 By the end of the day, we had an Instagram handle, a direction for our account, and photos taken of our first post, the Vesper Martini.

-We created the Sips From Scripts Instagram account on a whim in mid-2020 as a fun way to combine Alex’s passion for bartending and Kendall’s skills in photography.
+We created the Sips From Scripts Instagram account on a whim in mid-2020 as a fun way to combine Alex’s passion for bartending and Kendall’s love for photography.

 From there, our new hobby took on a life of its own.
 Within a few weeks, we’d planned out an entire calendar of cocktails to try, and before we knew it, it was our favorite way to pass the time together outside of our day jobs.
-We’ve since developed a collection of our own original cocktail recipes, grown our Instagram account to a few thousand followers, had our posts shared by numerous accounts, and partnered with several brands.
-On top of that, we’ve connected with new friends who run their own inspiring cocktail Instagram accounts, and we’ve learned a lot more about the craft of bartending.
+We’ve since developed a collection of our own original cocktail recipes, grown our social media accounts to a few thousand followers, had our posts shared by numerous accounts, and partnered with several brands.
+We’ve also connected with new friends who run their own inspiring cocktail Instagram accounts, and we’ve learned a lot more about the craft of bartending.
 We’re very grateful to have this creative outlet and a new community with which to share it, and we hope you find it as inspiring as we do!

 What To Expect

-Our main focus is to introduce ourselves and our audience to new cocktails each week, many of which are from books and movies (hence the name “Sips From Scripts”) with some originals weaved in, that have all been beautifully photographed.
+Our main focus is introducing ourselves and our audience to new cocktails each week, many of which are from books and movies (hence the name “Sips From Scripts”) with some originals weaved in.
 We also hope to share methods, cool ingredients, and tools we find, tours of bars, distilleries, and wineries we visit, and other bartending topics to help others make cocktails at home.

 Alex’s approach when creating our original recipes is to come up with cocktails that are respectable and accessible to everyone.
 Instead of using obscure ingredients that’ll end up collecting dust on your shelf after one use, he tends to gravitate toward creating simpler cocktails that are made with ingredients you can buy at your local store, so you’ll find a lot of those here.
 He also aims to dream up recipes that are easy enough to make at home or be requested at your favorite local bar.